This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 What About LLMs?

-In this project, all tests use deterministic fake models.
+In this project, all tests use deterministic fake models, and that’s intentional.

 If your tests depend on real LLM outputs: